annalalazaryan/northwindtest/README.md

 npm start
 ```

+## Test Endpoint
-## Type in your browser following link And check orders.csv file in your downloads folder.
+Type in your browser following link And check orders.csv file in your downloads folder.
 It's contains total number of orders made each territory (based on the employee that made that order).
 ```bash
 http://localhost:3000/orders/count
 ```